mc-bench/simple-minecraft-server-builder/README.md

 This step takes a while.
 You can review the logs via `docker-compose logs -f` This will run an offline minecraft server on 127.0.0.1:25565

 2. Connect to this server from a local client.
-Be sure to select the Java Edition and then under Installations be sure to add and launch the 1.20.4 version.
+Be sure to select the Java Edition and under Installations, add and launch the 1.20.4 version.
 3. Attach to the server:

 ```shell
 docker attach `docker-compose ps -q`
 ```
 4. Make your user an operator.
-For example if you connected to the minecraft server is `hunter`, then hit `enter` and type `op hunter`.
+For example if you connected to the minecraft server as `hunter`, then hit `enter` and type `op hunter`.
 It should output something like:

 ```shell
 [03:31:35 INFO]: Made hunter a server operator